KSOP (AM)

-KSOP (1370 kHz) was a AM radio station broadcasting a classic country format.
-Licensed to South Salt Lake, Utah, United States, the station serves the Salt Lake City metropolitan area.
-The station is owned by KSOP, Inc. Its studios are located near Redwood Road in Salt Lake City, while its transmitter site is west of downtown.
+KSOP (1370 kHz) was an AM radio station broadcasting a classic country format.
+Licensed to South Salt Lake, Utah, United States, the station served the Salt Lake City metropolitan area.
+The station was owned by KSOP, Inc. Its studios were located near Redwood Road in Salt Lake City, while its transmitter site was west of downtown.
+KSOP operated from 1955 to 2025.

 History

-Both KSOP and KSOP-FM have broadcast country music since their first air dates.
+Both KSOP and KSOP-FM broadcast country music since their first air dates.
 The AM station went on the air in February 1955; KSOP-FM would be added on December 10, 1964.
 KSOP was founded by Henry Hilton, a Utah native who had worked in other local radio stations before starting KSOP.
 In its first four months on the air, the KSOP playlist featured a mix of pop and country music, as Hilton was hesitant to commit to a full-time country format.
 KSOP initially operated during the day only.
-Today the Hilton family continues operating KSOP and KSOP-FM.

 From December 1964 through spring 2002, KSOP was a simulcast of KSOP-FM.
-In May 2002, KSOP flipped to the current classic country format.
+In May 2002, KSOP flipped to a classic country format.

-In May 2025, KSOP announced that the AM station will close on June 2 after 70 years of operation.
-The classic country programming will continue as an Internet radio station, but will also be removed from KSOP-FM's second HD Radio channel.
-A request for special temporary authority to remain silent was filed on June 6, 2025 due to financial reasons.
-The last song On KSOP 1370 AM was Happy Trails By Roy Rogers and Dale Evans.
-Then the Station went Dark.
+In May 2025, KSOP announced that the AM station would close on June 1 after 70 years of operation.
+The classic country programming would continue as an Internet radio station, but was removed from KSOP-FM's second HD Radio channel.
+The KSOP AM license was surrendered in September 2026; by then, the ksopcountry.com Internet radio station had been closed as well.
+It was cancelled on September 8.
+The Hilton family continues to operate KSOP-FM.